compmeist/wa-time-grid-input/README.md

         next two, minute tiles in their own right-hand column - the same layout as the legacy jQuery UI Timepicker Add-on written by the community several years ago.

+This version uses Web Awesome classes for styling and layout, as much as possible.

 Usage:
 ```
 <wa-time-grid-input